dipenshome/dipenshome.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello I am *Dipen Shome*{: style="color: red"} hailing from Chittagong, located in southern part of Bangladesh :bangladesh:.
+Hello I am *Dipen Shome*{: .green}  hailing from Chittagong, located in southern part of Bangladesh :bangladesh:.
 Having completed my graduation on Mechanical Engineering from Bangladesh University of Engineering & Technology, I currently work as a Lead Operations Engineer for Turbine Department in Rooppur Nuclear Power Plant, country's first Nuclear Power Plant.
 Before that, I used to work as a R&D Engineer for Switchgear Department in Energypac Engineering Limited which is a renowned Power System Equipment manufacturer in Bangladesh.

 **Academic Records** :mortar_board:
 ---